aer0usa/aer0usa.github.io/nmc200questions.md

 ### 9. Does our Messianic unity equate to uniformity?
 Please explain your answer.

+Jews’ and Gentiles’ *unity* in Messiah does not equate to *uniformity*.
+Our *unity* in Messiah is in our common goal: *To glorify God in Messiah.*

+However, we are **not** *uniform* because Jews and Gentiles have *separate* and *complementary* missions and roles.

+The Jews’ mission to Gentiles is in the blessing of Messiah coming through Messiah.

+Rom 15:12 NKJV - *And again, Isaiah says: “There shall be a root of Jesse; And He who shall rise to reign over the Gentiles, In Him the Gentiles shall hope.”*

+The Gentiles’ mission to Jews is to make Israel jealous of their relationship with God, to bring them to Messiah.

+Rom 11:11 NKJV - *I say then, have they stumbled that they should fall?
+Certainly not!
+But through their fall, to provoke them to jealousy, salvation [has come] to the Gentiles.*

+Romans 11:14 NKJV - *if by any means I may provoke to jealousy [those who are] my flesh and save some of them.*

 ### 10. Explain how Gentiles are included in "the commonwealth of Israel" and explain how this relates to the Body of Messiah becoming G-d's holy residence.

 ### 11. New Covenant